-In 2021, the World Bank estimates economic growth of Although lockdowns remained limited during the second half of 2020, Gross Domestic Product (GDP) for the entire year contracted by 11.5 percent.
-A modest recovery is expected in 2021 with growth returning to around 3.5 percent, reflecting in part the base year effect from a sharp contraction in 2020 and the uncertainty about the rollout of COVID-19 vaccinations.
-With population growth at roughly 3 percent per year, real per capita GDP is projected to decline as unemployment and poverty rates rise.
-Ongoing political, economic, and fiscal uncertainty has generally deterred large-scale internal and foreign direct investment.
-Foreign direct investment, representing 1 percent of GDP, is also very low in comparison with fast-growing economies.
+In 2021, the economy grew by 3.5 percent, according to World Bank preliminary estimates.
+With population growth roughly ranging between 2.5 percent and 3 percent per year, real per capita gross domestic product (GDP) is projected to decline as unemployment and poverty rates rise.
+Ongoing political, economic, and fiscal uncertainty has generally deterred large-scale internal and foreign direct investment (FDI).
+FDI, representing 1 percent of GDP, is also very low in comparison with other economies in the region.

-According to the World Bank, in 2019 investment rates remained low, with the majority channeled into non-traded activities that generate low productivity employment and returns that are less affected by political risk, such as internal trade and real estate development.
-Private investment levels, averaging about 15-16 percent of GDP in recent years, have been low compared with rates of over 25 percent in fast-growing middle-income economies.
+According to the World Bank, in 2022 investment rates remained low, with the majority channeled into non-traded activities that generate low productivity employment and returns that are less affected by political risk, such as internal trade and real estate development.
+Private investment levels, averaging about 15-16 percent of GDP in recent years, have been low compared with rates of over 25 percent in middle-income economies.
 The manufacturing and agricultural sectors’ contribution to GDP is also in decline.
-Manufacturing fell from 19 percent of GDP in 1994 to 11 percent in 2018 and agriculture fell from 12 percent of GDP in 1994 to less than 3 percent in 2018.
-To reverse these trends, the Palestinian Investment Promotion Agency (PIPA) included both sectors in its National Export Strategy.
+Manufacturing fell from 19 percent of GDP in 1994 to 10 percent in 2021 and agriculture fell from 12 percent of GDP in 1994 to 6.6 percent in 2021.
+To reverse these trends, the Palestinian Investment Promotion and Industrial Estates Agency (IPIEA) included both sectors in its National Export Strategy.
 Target sectors include: